heartcombo/mail_form/README.md

 Options:

-* :validate - A hook to validates_*_of.
-When true is given, validates the presence of the attribute.
+* `:validate` - A hook to `validates_*_of`.
+When `true` is given, validates the presence of the attribute.
 When a regexp, validates format.
 When array, validates the inclusion of the attribute in the array.

-  Whenever :validate is given, the presence is automatically checked.
-Give
+  Whenever `:validate` is given, the presence is automatically checked.
+Give `allow_blank: true` to override.
-  allow_blank: true to override.

-  Finally, when :validate is a symbol, the method given as symbol will be called.
-Then you can add validations as you do in ActiveRecord (errors.add).
+  Finally, when `:validate` is a symbol, the method given as symbol will be called.
+Then you can add validations as you do in Active Record (`errors.add`).

-* :attachment - When given, expects a file to be sent and attaches it to the e-mail.
+* `:attachment` - When given, expects a file to be sent and attaches it to the e-mail.
 Don't forget to set your form to multitype.

-* :captcha - When true, validates the attributes must be blank.
+* `:captcha` - When true, validates the attributes must be blank.
   This is a simple way to avoid spam and the input should be hidden with CSS.

 Examples: